-The International Sport and Culture Association is leading a consortium of 11 partners from the grassroots sport, education, health sectors and physical literacy experts who are paving the way for the concept of physical literacy to be recognised internationally as a lifelong journey that encompasses physical, affective and cognitive dimensions.
+The International Sport and Culture Association is leading a consortium of 11 partners including physical literacy experts and grassroots sport, education, health sectors who are paving the way for the concept of physical literacy to be recognised internationally as a lifelong journey that encompasses physical, affective and cognitive dimensions.

 The partners travelled from as far as Australia to Copenhagen in February to be part of the kick-off meeting of the EU Physical Literacy for Life project, which will explore this emerging concept that spans across – and essentially beyond – traditional sectors.
 The aim is to create a common understanding about physical literacy that aligns different actors on approaches that encourage people to be active throughout their lives.

 “What we’ve realised is that when we try to shift the movement patterns and the health-promoting activity patterns of our populations, when we do it in a piecemeal way where public health takes a certain responsibility and the education sector takes a certain responsibility, we actually start to get in each other’s way and we become very ‘siloed’,” project partner Dean Dudley from Macquarie University in Australia says.